-You need to plan your environment and determine how many hosts you will need and for which components you will install using the Manual Installation or the RPM Installation method.
+You need to plan your environment and determine how many hosts you will need and for which components you will install using the Manual Installation method.
 The following are suggested steps to help you in your planning and installing process.

 - 1. Determine whether you have a small, medium, High-Throughput or large environment; including an example, and required and recommended hardware requirements.
 See 1.2 Server Hardware Requirements. - 2.
-Decide whether you will perform a Manual Installation or an RPM Installation for the various components.
-See 1.4 Identify the Installation Methods.
+Decide whether you will perform a Manual Installation for the various components.

-The Manual Installation and the RPM Installation sections include 'Additional Configuration' that provides additional information and instructions for optional, but recommended configurations (for example, Configuring SSL in Tomcat).
+f 0 The Manual Installation sections include 'Additional Configuration' that provides additional information and instructions for optional, but recommended configurations (for example, Configuring SSL in Tomcat).

-3. Review the software requirements for your components and set up your hosts accordingly.
-See 1.3 Component Requirements.

-- 4. Install the individual components on their respective host(s).
-See 2.1.1 Preparing for Manual Installation or 3.1 About RPM Installations and Upgrades as applicable. - 5.
-Refer to Chapter 4: Troubleshooting for assistance in addressing common problems during installation and configuration.
+- 3. Review the software requirements for your components and set up your hosts accordingly.
+See 1.3 Component Requirements. - 4.
+Install the individual components on their respective host(s).
+See 2.1.1 Preparing for Manual Installation as applicable. - 5.
+Refer to Chapter 3: Troubleshooting for assistance in addressing common problems during installation and configuration.